stephenh/stephenh.github.com/_drafts/hooks-dont-have-to-be-functional.markdown

 ...given how easy I think this _should_ be, I have to imagine this design consideration came up during the Hooks design process (i.e. "hey if we made a few small compromises, then class components could use hooks too, so why not?"), and they must have explicitly decided _not_ to support hooks in class-based components.

 That seems irksome if so, because it supports the somewhat-tin-foil-but-perhaps-not-really theory that React's long term view is to deprecate class-based components all together.
-Which I somewhat want to not immediately/knee-jerk dislike...but seems like it could another "HoCs are amazing...oh wait" type things.
+Which I don't want to immediately/knee-jerk dislike...but seems like it (throwing out class-based components) could another "HoCs are amazing...two years later...oh wait" type things.

 Or, alternatively and more realistically, there is a lot more nuance to supporting hooks in both styles in a first-class/best-in-class manner.